-Proceeds from the raffle tickets will benefit the Southeastern Climbers’ Coalition!
-Marmot was one of the founding sponsors of the Triple Crown!
-Without their ongoing support, this event would not be possible.
+Drop by the Black Diamond booth to pick up a raffle ticket for some FANTASTIC custom Black Diamond/Triple Crown gear!
+Proceeds from the raffle tickets will benefit the Southeastern Climbers' Coalition!
 Come by the booth, score a chance at a great prize and let these guys know how much you appreciate their support of the Triple Crown and your climbing access!

 Black Diamond arm wrastlin’

 Saturday night after dinner, arm wrastlin’ sponsored by Black Diamond!
 Big prizes to top male and female competitors!
 Think you’re strong?
 We’ll put you to the test!